 SB 3 does not explicitly include or expand a medical necessity defense for patients, the common law doctrine of a medical necessity defense is not always respected.
-Therefore, provisions should be added to SB 3 protecting and expanding the right of medical cannabis patients to pursue a medical necessity defense.
+Therefore, provisions should be added to SB 3 protecting and expanding the right of medical cannabis patients who are not covered under SB 3 to pursue a medical necessity defense.